sachen-pather/Honey-badger-detection/README.md

+for a view as to how it works - please check the slides in the repo (pdf file)

 # Honey Badger Detection API

 A .NET 8 Web API that uses Microsoft Custom Vision to detect honey badgers in uploaded images.
 When a honey badger is detected with sufficient confidence, the image is automatically uploaded to Dropbox for storage.